Ongoing Work

 COMMITTEE AND TEAM WORK

-2019 Sexual Assault and Misconduct Climate Survey: In Spring 2019, the University launched its second Sexual Assault and Misconduct Climate Survey along with 32 other schools convened by the Association of American Universities (AAU).
+Sexual Assault and Misconduct Climate Surveys: In Spring 2024, the University launched its third Sexual Assault and Misconduct Climate Survey along with 11 other schools convened by the Association of American Universities (AAU).
 The survey was distributed to the entire student population (not including the Georgetown University-Qatar campus).
 The survey allows us to examine the prevalence and incidence of sexual assault in our community, attitudes among students about our campus climate, and knowledge and awareness of available university resources.
 To promote participation, the University sponsored a marketing and email campaign that lasted for the survey’s five-week duration.
-The results will enable the University to assess the impact of recommendations and new programming implemented after the first student-wide survey distributed in 2016.
-The University’s overall response rate was 51% in 2016.
-The results of the Spring 2019 survey were released in Fall 2019.
+The results will enable the University to assess the impact of recommendations and new programming implemented after the first two student-wide survey distributed in 2016 and 2019.

 TRAINING AND EDUCATION

-Mini Sexual Misconduct Awareness Campaign: Beginning in Fall 2016, as students return to campus each fall, they arrive to posters, flyers, sandwich boards, and digital screens highlighting data from the 2016 Sexual Assault and Misconduct Climate Survey and relevant resources.
+Mini Sexual Misconduct Awareness Campaign: Beginning in Fall 2016, as students return to campus each fall, they arrive to posters, flyers, sandwich boards, and digital screens highlighting data from the Sexual Assault and Misconduct Climate Surveys and relevant resources.

 “How to Get Help” Document: In Spring 2017, the Office of Strategic Communications and the Office of Title IX Compliance created a comprehensive guide to accessing support on and off- campus for main campus students.
 The front side of this document is designed as a tool to help a student navigate the resources available, and the reverse side shares detailed information about all of the resources.
 This guide also clarifies which roles on campus are confidential, semi-confidential, and non-confidential.
 This document serves as a starting reference point if a student is unsure what supports are available (or needed) and how to access them.
-An updated version was released in spring 2019.
+An updated version was released in spring 2019, fall 2020, and fall 2023.

 Title IX Office Hours: Starting in Spring 2017, the Office of Title IX Compliance began hosting office hours in student spaces and through partnerships with student organizations and affiliate offices.
 The goal was to raise awareness about the Office of Title IX Compliance and to offer an opportunity for students to get to know the University’s Title IX Coordinator and the University’s Title IX Investigator in a comfortable environment.
 Office Hours have since been held with many different departments, centers, and communities, including the LGBTQ Resource Center, Women’s Center, the Black House, Casa Latina, and the Center for Student Engagement (CSE).
 This project will continue in future academic years.

-Mandatory Bystander Intervention Training: Beginning in Fall 2017, a five-hour bystander intervention training entitled Bringing in the Bystander was required for all incoming first-year undergraduate and transfer students.
-Led by Health Education Services, bystander intervention training combats sexual misconduct by teaching individuals how to identify risky situations and ways to safely intervene.
-This program garnered over a 94 percent completion rate for the 2017-2018 academic year.
-With a new registration hold in place for any student who failed to complete the requirement, 99.83% of undergraduates completed the training in the 2018-2019 academic year.
+Mandatory Bystander Intervention Training: Beginning in fall 2017, a multi-hour bystander intervention training entitled Bringing in the Bystander has been required for all incoming first year undergraduate and transfer students.
+Led by Health Education Services, bystander intervention training combats sexual misconduct by teaching students and other individuals how to safely intervene in concerning situations.
+The University launched a new bystander program entitled U Got This! which was used to train students in spring 2022.
+In person and virtual bystander training resumed in fall 2022, and will continue moving forward.

 Mandatory Online Education: All undergraduate, transfer, and students in the graduate and law schools are required to complete mandatory sexual assault and misconduct online education.
-For undergraduates, this requirement also includes the mandatory five-hour, in-person bystander training course.
-In 2018, more than 94.7 percent of required graduate students were in compliance.
+For undergraduates, this requirement also includes the mandatory in-person bystander training course.

 ONLINE UPGRADES